hradghoukasian/dp_fair_binary/README.md

 ## Algorithm 2

 To run the code corresponding to Algorithm 2 in the paper, you need to set proper parameters and hyperparameters.
-First, configure the DP-SGD parameters, including the clipping constant, standard deviation of the Gaussian noise, learning rate, ε₀, and ε₁ in the Algorithm2.py file.
+First, configure the DP-SGD parameters, including the clipping constant, standard deviation of the Gaussian noise, learning rate as well as ε₀, and ε₁ in the Algorithm2.py file.
 Additionally, specify the dataset, number of epochs, and number of trained models in the args.py file.
 After setting the parameters, run the model using the following command:

 ```bash
 python3 Algorithm2.py